hsingh17/Cookbook/README.md

 - Learned how to interact with a PostgreSQL database via NodeJS
 - Learned how to create a cookie-based session for a user
 - Learned more about HTTP requests such as common headers, cookies, query/path/body parameters, and CORS
-- Learned how to host a full stack application on Heroku
+- Learned how to host a full stack application on Railway
 - Learned how to make simple SVG animations

 ## What would I do differently next time?